iceberg

 Can our charity send a thank-you letter to the donor-advisor who recommended the grant?

 Our donor-advisors choose how they want to be acknowledged for each grant recommendation they make.
 They may choose to share their name, account name, and personal address.
-If the donor-advisor’s address in included in the grant letter, you may wish to send them an acknowledgement at their provided address.
+If the donor-advisor’s address is included in the grant letter, you may wish to send them an acknowledgement at their provided address.
 Donor-advisors should not receive a tax receipt from your charity.

 If no address is provided by the donor-advisor, they do not expect a thank-you from your organization.